-This homemade semolina pasta dough is an easy eggless recipe used to make hand-rolled cavatelli, orecchiette, and many more shapes traditional to Southern and Central Italy.
-Here's how to make it.
+This homemade semolina pasta dough is an easy 2-ingredient recipe used to make hand-rolled cavatelli, orecchiette, gnocchetti sardi, and many more shapes traditional to Southern and Central Italy.
+All you need is flour and water, and you're ready to go!
+I'll guide you smoothly through every step, from perfecting the dough to hand-forming shapes and storing the pasta.

 In 2020, I spent week after week learning a new handmade pasta shape, from chewy cavatelli to delicate farfalle.
 Along the way, I picked up many tips, techniques, and learnings about traditional homemade pasta that I'm very excited to share with you.

-Semolina pasta is easy and delicious, plus you DON'T need a pasta maker or any other special equipment!
+Semolina pasta is easy and delicious; you don't need a pasta maker or any other special equipment!

 Why This Recipe Works

-I've spent lots of time making homemade pasta dough, teaching workshops, and even recipe testing for an upcoming pasta cookbook.
-I've made tons of mistakes along the way, and I've learned so much.
+- I've spent lots of time making homemade pasta dough, teaching workshops, and even recipe testing for the pasta cookbook Pasta by Hand.
+I'm sharing my best techniques for great pasta.

 Notes & Caveats

-Semolina dough likely originated from Southern and some areas of Central Italy.
-In my research, I came across a few interesting facts I'd love to share sourced from the Encyclopedia of Pasta, which outlines the history of every known pasta shape:
+Semolina dough likely originated in the Southern region and some areas of Central Italy.
+In my research, I came across a few interesting facts I'd love to share from the Encyclopedia of Pasta, which outlines the history of every known pasta shape:

 - Over many centuries, pasta shapes spread from one region to another for various reasons.
-One such reason was from seasonal migrant farmworkers, who "carried knowledge of new foods back and forth" (Encyclopedia of Pasta).
-Additionally, specialty artisans, who moved from one person to another, spread wisdom to each new person they worked under.
+One such reason was from seasonal migrant farmworkers, who "carried knowledge of new foods back and forth."

 - Some areas, however, were so insular that a particular shape became localized to that specific region.